benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * **Who**: Entire teams or the entire organization.
 * **Why**: Many of the benefits of issues, except they don't have an open/closed state and thus are more suited for ongoing discussions or blog-like posts with comments.

+### Documentation (Git)

+* **Who**: Team, stakeholders, the entire organization
+* **When**: Project plans, technical overviews, ADRs, team process, etc. - anything non-ephemeral and without an open/closed state
+* **Why**: Discoverability, auditability, permanence.

+### Google Docs

+* **When**: Early ideation and definition (or in-meeting note taking), with the goal of ultimately memorializing the document in an issue or pull request for visibility and reach.
+Think of it as "top-of-the funnel collaboration".
+* **Who**: Small group of trusted stakeholders (grant access liberally to avoid contributor friction)
+* **Why**: Quick iteration cycles, collaborative editing

+*Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
+Use Google docs early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.*

+### Google Slides

+* **When**: Briefings, proposals, and updates that summarize information captured by other means (e.g., Issues, Git).
+* **Who**: Leadership
+* **Why**: Short-form and easily digestible.
+Be sure to memorialize in-person decisions after the fact.

 ### Chat

 Generally, use chat for informal office communication, community comradery, water cooler talk, tactical coordination, and to amplify messages communicated elsewhere, not as a canonical source of truth.
 Chat is useful but it's ephemeral and provides no guarantee of delivery, especially across timezones where it can be unintentionally exclusive.
 Treat chat as transient and hold each other accountable for writing important things down more durably.
 Specifically: